These are the 10 best back exercises to add mass to your physique and widen your frame.

 Barbell Bent-Over Row

-Besides deadlift, this is one of the best movements you can do for your back.
+Besides deadlift, this is one of the best movements you can do for your back, something to really add muscle mass.
 The barbell bent-over row enables you to load a barbell with heavy weight to activate your back muscles significantly, including your lats, upper back, and lower back.

 Benefits of the Barbell Bent-Over Row